 SunTrust Bank vs. Capital One

-While Capital One’s starting APR of 3.95% is higher, it offers potential borrowers the chance to pre-qualify with no impact to their credit score.
+While Capital One’s APR’s vary, it offers potential borrowers the chance to pre-qualify with no impact to their credit score.
 This means you can estimate how much you’ll be able to borrow before heading to a dealer.

 The downside, however, is that you’ll need to buy from a participating dealer and your vehicle must be a 2010 model or newer with fewer than 120,000 miles.
 If these restrictions will hamper your purchase, then you’re better off with SunTrust Bank.